Voyager0587/Voyager0587/README.md

 🔭 I’m currently working on improve my skills.

-🌱 I’m currently learning Android and algorithms.
+🌱 I’m currently learning Android, algorithms and Java back-end.

 👯 I’m looking to collaborate on ...